Pauperformance/dev/pages/faq.md

 ### What is the Academy?

 The Academy is this website.
-It aims to be the online encyclopedia for Pauper, collecting and organising resources for players with varying skill levels.
+It aims to be the online encyclopedia for Pauper, collecting and organising resources for players with different skill levels.

 The Academy contains a growing collection of pages, mostly written by the Pauper community.
 They provide information about current and old archetypes, sideboard guides, gameplay videos, meta analysis, and more.